 - Passing urine more often.

 - This medicine may cause jawbone problems.
-The chance may be higher the longer you take this medicine.
-The chance may be higher if you have cancer, dental problems, dentures that do not fit well, anemia, blood clotting problems, or an infection.
-The chance may also be higher if you are having dental work, getting chemo or radiation, or taking other drugs that may cause jawbone problems like some steroid drugs.
+The risk may be higher the longer you take ibandronate injection.
+The risk may be higher if you have cancer, dental problems, dentures that do not fit well, anemia, blood clotting problems, or an infection.
+The risk may also be higher if you are having dental work, get chemo or radiation, or take other drugs that may cause jawbone problems (like some steroid drugs).
+Talk with your doctor if any of these apply to you, if you will be having dental work, or if you take other drugs that may cause jawbone problems.
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.
 Call your doctor right away if you have jaw swelling or pain.

 - This medicine may cause tissue damage if the drug leaks from the vein.
 Tell your nurse if you have any redness, burning, pain, swelling, blisters, skin sores, or leaking of fluid where the drug is going into your body.